Temporal.PlainDateTime

 If the calendar property is not present, it's assumed to be 'iso8601' (identifying the ISO 8601 calendar).
 Any other missing properties will be assumed to be 0 (for time fields).

-Any non-object value is converted to a string, which is expected to be in ISO 8601 format.
+If the value is not an object, it must be a string, which is expected to be in ISO 8601 format.
 Time zone or UTC offset information will be ignored, with one exception: if a string contains a Z in place of a numeric UTC offset, then a RangeError will be thrown because interpreting these strings as a local date and time is usually a bug.
 Temporal.Instant.from should be used instead to parse these strings, and the result's toZonedDateTimeISO method can be used to obtain a timezone-local date and time.

 If the string isn't valid according to ISO 8601, then a RangeError will be thrown regardless of the value of overflow.

-The overflow option works as follows, if thing is an object:
+The overflow option works as follows, if item is an object:

-The overflow option is ignored if thing is a string.
+The overflow option is ignored if item is a string.

 Additionally, if the result is earlier or later than the range of dates that Temporal.PlainDateTime can represent (approximately half a million years centered on the Unix epoch), then this method will throw a RangeError regardless of overflow.

-NOTE: The allowed values for the thing.month property start at 1, which is different from legacy Date where months are represented by zero-based indices (0 to 11).
+NOTE: The allowed values for the item.month property start at 1, which is different from legacy Date where months are represented by zero-based indices (0 to 11).

 Example usage: